weaviate/weaviate-io/developers/weaviate/api/rest/objects.md

 - The `after` parameter is based on the order of ids.
 It can therefore only be applied to list queries without sorting.
 :::

-You can retrieve a list of all data objects with the `after` parameter.
+You can use the `after` parameter to retrieve all objects from a Weaviate instance .
 The `after` parameter ("Cursor API") retrieves objects of a class based on the order of ids.
 You can pass the id of the last retrieved object as a cursor to start the next page.

 It is not possible to use the `after` parameter without specifying a `class`.